muchdogesec/dogesec_website/_posts/2024-07-23-stix_graph_ransomware_crypto_ransom_payments.md

 ---
 date: 2024-07-23
 last_modified: 2024-07-23
-title: "A STIX Graph of Ransomware Payments"
+title: "Graphing of Ransomware Payments"
-description: "Modelling ransomwhe.re data as STIX 2.1 object so that is can be explored as a graph."
+description: "Modelling ransomwhe.re data as STIX 2.1 object so that it can be explored as a graph."
 categories:
-  - PRODUCTS
+  - POC
 tags: [
-    STIX
+    STIX,
+    cryptocurrency,
+    bitcoin
 ]
 products:
     - ransomwhere2stix